Terminus-IMRC/sve-ntt/README.md

 | Arm Neoverse V2 | AWS Graviton4, Azure Cobalt 100, Google Axion, NVIDIA Grace | `neoverse-v2` | `128` |
 | Arm Neoverse V3 | NVIDIA Thor | `neoverse-v3` | `128` |

-You can specify these options when configuring the build.
+You can specify these options on build configuration.
-For example, to build and run the tests and benchmarks for the Fujitsu A64FX processor, you can run the following commands:
+For example, to build and run the tests and benchmarks for the Fujitsu A64FX processor, run the following commands:

 ```console
 $ cmake . -D CMAKE_CXX_FLAGS='-msve-vector-bits=512 -mcpu=a64fx -mtune=a64fx -Ofast'